The Next Normal in Travel & Tourism

 Finally, H2 2020 will likely be a relatively healthy period for domestic tourism (versus international travel), as tourism boards re-allocate resources towards attracting domestic tourists, consumer spending power is reduced, and international movement is either prohibited or discouraged.

 FF Live is the home for all of Founders Forum’s virtual events, including fireside chats, brainstorm sessions, Q&As, panels and founder-focused advice.
 Run independently and as collaborations with our partners, FF Live seeks to recreate the magic of Founders Forum, wherever we are in the world.
-For more information on the FF Live series, sign up to Founders News for weekly updates and the latest tech news delivered to your inbox.
+To keep up with the FF Live series, subscribe to Founders News for weekly updates and the latest tech news delivered to your inbox.